 M1401.1.1 Air conditioning equipment.
-All residential dwelling units shall be designed and installed with an air conditioning system with the ability to condition and maintain conditioned air 20 degrees below the ambient outside air temperature in all habitable spaces.
+All residential dwelling units shall be installed with and air conditioning system with the ability to condition and maintain conditioned air 20 degrees below the ambient outside air temperature in all habitable spaces.

 (Reason: To provide a safe dwelling unit as the ambient temperature can cause life threatening conditions.)